leul3/OMM_Project/README.md

   $ import mongoose from "mongoose";
   $ import cors from "cors";

+# under package.json, below the line containing "main": "index.js", , we add the following
+  "type": "module",
+  Delete the test script below "scripts" : {, and replace it with "start": "nodemon index.js" --> to use express directly from import by using the latest node.js.

 # Frontend react setup Instructions
 First cd into the frontend folder directory